 The Aurora Award both promotes awareness of nontraditional media arts and supports the organization’s unique, year-round programming (including film festivals, thematic screenings, performances, installations, site-specific works, and educational programs.)
 Past recipients of the Aurora Award include artists Laurie Anderson, Tony Oursler, William Wegman, Isaac Julien, Miranda July, Ant Farm, Steina and Woody Vasulka, Doug Aitken, Christian Marclay, Joan Jonas, Laurie Simmons, Bill Viola, Carolee Schneemann, and Oscar Muñoz.

-This year's attendees will also have the chance to bid on a framed 11 x 26” archival inkjet print of Barbara Hammer’s photographic work Sea Change: Boat Wake, graciously donated by the artist to be sold in a silent auction benefitting the City of Houston’s Harvey Relief Fund.
+This year's attendees will also have the chance to bid on a framed 11 x 26” archival inkjet print of Barbara Hammer’s photographic work Sea Change: Boat Wake, graciously donated by the artist to be sold in a silent auction benefitting the organization.
 This artist proof is from Hammer’s The Plastic Sea series of work shot in and around Stockolm.

 ABOUT 2017 HONOREE, BARBARA HAMMER